Exploring BLE 5.1 and Ultra-Wideband (UWB) Technologies for Real-Time Location Systems

 Physical Space:

-A content management system can be used to upload maps (e.g. warehouse), define interactive zones and aisles on these maps, create routes, and enter information related to each zone/aisle.
-Per-aisle information may also be integrated with product databases.
-This is expected to simplify the onboarding of employees who can search for and locate items digitally.
-ROI is built on reduced training costs and lost search time.
+A content management system can be used to upload maps (e.g. warehouse management systems), define interactive zones and aisles on these maps, create routes, and enter information related to each zone/aisle.
+Per-aisle information may also be integrated with retail inventory management databases.
+This retail technology solution is expected to simplify the onboarding of employees who can search for and locate items digitally through asset management software.
+ROI is built on reduced training costs and lost search time with warehouse asset tracking optimization.

 Staff Administration:

-RTLS can automate attendance taking (in/out of the store) and staff presence checking against assigned zones.
-At PenguinIN, we refer to this as zone-based tracking.
-Tracking staff for attendance and presence purposes requires a tag or can be done using employee phone with the ability to request on-phone fingerprinting as a second-factor authentication.
+Real-time asset tracking can automate attendance taking (in/out of the store) and staff presence checking against assigned zones.
+At Penguin, we refer to this as zone-based warehouse tracking systems.
+Tracking staff for attendance and presence purposes requires a tag or can be done using employee phone with the ability to request on-phone fingerprinting as a second-factor authentication for store operations management.

-Business rules can be leveraged to notify/alert supervisors of absent staff or those who are outside their designated zones.
-The ROI for this application is derived from higher compliance and better efficiency.
-In scenarios where privacy is a concern, management can review the analytics based on aggregate trends.
+Business rules can be leveraged to notify/alert supervisors of absent staff or those who are outside their designated zones through asset management software.
+The ROI for this retail technology solution is derived from higher compliance and better efficiency.
+In scenarios where privacy is a concern, management can review the analytics based on aggregate trends using warehouse management systems.

 Equipment Administration:

-Furthermore, tracked equipment and assets provide for data-validated utilization information such as operating hours of forklifts, zones requiring them the most, etc. providing an important decision-making tool.
+Furthermore, tracked equipment and assets provide for data-validated utilization information such as operating hours of forklifts, zones requiring them the most, etc. providing an important decision-making tool for retail operations management.

 Security:

-A key application of RTLS is the tracking of security staff inside premises to ensure rounds are done as required (right time/right location).
+A key application of warehouse tracking systems is the tracking of security staff inside premises to ensure rounds are done as required (right time/right location).
 Certain types of tags have duress call functionality which can be integrated with public announcement systems.
-This feature enables an inexpensive $20 tag with a push button to become a cost-effective dispatching solution.
+This retail technology solution enables an inexpensive $20 tag with a push button to become a cost-effective dispatching solution for store operations management.

 Visitor Administration: